If you’ve been wondering how to create an online course, we’ll walk you through the entire process.

 It’s usually safe to say that 2% of your email list will convert into paying customers.
 Going back to step two, we can figure out how large your list should be before you launch.
 If you need 100 students to reach your $10,000 goal, then you should aim to have a list of 5,000 before you launch.

 We have four email list growth strategies that you can implement in seven days here.

 Setting up your sales page is key to start making money online and creating your online course.

-There are six assets that we recommend including in order to make your sales page as high-leverage as possible:
+There are six assets that we recommend including to make your sales page as high-converting as possible:

 Interested in more information on creating beautiful sales pages?